wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-teams-phone-system/includes/2-configure-emergency-calling-plans.md

 Once the network topology of Region, Site, and subnet is complete, you can now map specific network locations to physical Emergency Addresses.
 This is populating the Location Information Service (LIS) database.

 > [!TIP]
-> TIP: This configuration refers to Emergency Locations, but when you are defining them Teams Admin Center calls them Emergency Addresses.
+> This configuration refers to Emergency Locations, but when you are defining them Teams Admin Center calls them Emergency Addresses.
 They are the same thing.

 You can map emergency location\addresses to: